awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/component-recipe-reference.md

 Use inverse domain name format to avoid name collision within your company\.
 For example, if your company owns `example.com` and you work on a radio project, you can name a custom platform attribute `com.example.radio.RadioModule`\.
 This helps avoid platform attribute name collisions within your company\.
 For example, you might define a platform attribute, `com.example.radio.RadioModule`, to specify a different manifest based on which radio module is available on a core device\.
 Each manifest can include different artifacts that apply to different hardware configurations, so that you deploy the minimal set of software to the core device\.
   `Lifecycle`
-An object that defines how to install and run the component on the platform that this manifest defines\.
+An object or string that defines how to install and run the component on the platform that this manifest defines\.
 You can also define a [global lifecycle](#global-lifecycle-definition) that applies to all platforms\.
 The core device uses the global lifecycle only if the manifest to use doesn't specify a lifecycle\.
 You define this lifecycle within a manifest\.
 The lifecycle steps that you specify here apply to only the platform that this manifest defines\.
 You can also define a [global lifecycle](#global-lifecycle-definition) that applies to all platforms\.
-This object contains the following information:
+This object or string contains the following information:
   `Setenv`
 \(Optional\) A dictionary of environment variables to provide to all lifecycle scripts\.
 You can override these environment variables with `Setenv` in each lifecycle script\.
   `Bootstrap`
-\(Optional\) An object that defines the script to run when the AWS IoT Greengrass Core software deploys the component\.
+\(Optional\) An object or string that defines the script to run when the AWS IoT Greengrass Core software deploys the component\.
 This lifecycle step runs before the [install lifecycle step](#install-lifecycle-definition) in the following cases:
 + The component deploys to the core device for the first time\.
 + The component version changes\.
 + The bootstrap script changes as the result of a component configuration update\.
 You can use this lifecycle step to restart the AWS IoT Greengrass Core software or restart the core device\.
 This lets you develop a component that performs a restart after it installs operating system updates or runtime updates, for example\.
 After the AWS IoT Greengrass Core software completes the bootstrap step for all components that have a bootstrap step in a deployment, the software restarts\.
 You must configure the AWS IoT Greengrass Core software as a system service to restart the AWS IoT Greengrass Core software or the core device\.
 If you don't configure the AWS IoT Greengrass Core software as a system service, the software won't restart\.
 For more information, see [Configure the Greengrass nucleus as a system service](configure-greengrass-core-v2.md#configure-system-service)\.
-This object contains the following information:
+This object or string contains the following information:
 `Script`
 The script to run\.
 The exit code of this script defines the restart instruction\.
 Use the following exit codes:
 + `0` – Don't restart the AWS IoT Greengrass Core software or the core device\.
 The AWS IoT Greengrass Core software still restarts after all components bootstrap\.